Pushback (Towbar)

 Is the Pushback (Towbar) VR Training aligned with IATA or EASA standards?

-Yes, the training design is aligned with EASA safety principles.
-The Pushback (Towbar) VR module incorporates safety-critical routines and standardized equipment handling procedures—such as walkaround inspections, correct coupling and detachment sequencing, and mandatory lock-and-pin verification—that reflect the intent of EASA operational training guidance and support safe behavior in live ramp operations.
+Yes.
+The training design is aligned with EASA safety principles and IATA ground handling standards.
+The module incorporates safety-critical routines — walkaround inspections, correct coupling and detachment sequencing, mandatory lock-and-pin verification, and standardized driving procedures — that reflect operational training guidance and support safe behavior in live ramp operations.